perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-carl-masak.md

-As for actual features, I'm excited that [Synopsis 9](http://perlcabal.org/syn/S09.html) might be mostly implemented this yearâit contains a lot of exciting syntactic sugar.
+As for actual features, I'm excited that [Synopsis 9](http://perlcabal.org/syn/S09.html) might be mostly implemented this year—it contains a lot of exciting syntactic sugar.

-Also very much looking forward to playing with macrosâI've been waiting five years for them now! :-)
+Also very much looking forward to playing with macros—I've been waiting five years for them now! :-)

 **What has surprised you about the process of development?**